caneara/varnish/docs/pages/confirm.md

 ### summary

 - Type: `String`
 - Default: `'Note that in most cases, this action is not reversible.
-If you need help, then please contact support for assistance.'`
+If you need some help, then please contact support.'`

 Specify the content / body text to display within the component.